scmacdon/AWSBlog/README.md

-# Using Amazon DynamoDB Object Mapping within a Spring Boot application
+# Using the Amazon DynamoDB Enhanced Client within a Spring Boot application

 You can develop a data submission application by using AWS Services (Amazon DynamoDB, Amazon Simple Notification Service, and AWS Elastic Beanstalk) and Spring Boot.
 This application uses DynamoDB object mapping functionality (**software.amazon.awssdk.enhanced.dynamodb.DynamoDbEnhancedClient**) to store data within a DynamoDB table.
 After the DynamoDB table is updated, a text message is sent to notify a user by using the Amazon Simple Notification Service.
 This application also uses Spring Boot APIs to build a model, views, and a controller.